 You did not hear it here first, but it bears repeating: train your legs.
 Leg day can be a painful, DOMS-inducing experience, but ignoring your lower half also robs the body of more muscle, enhanced movement, and increased calorie burn.
 Also, do you want to look like Hercules upstairs and Chicken Little from the waist down?

 To further enlighten you to the benefits and, dare we say, the fun of training your legs, we compiled a list of the best leg exercises.
-Further down, we also dive into the benefits of leg training, how to train them, and more.
+Further down, we also dive into the benefits of leg training, how to train your legs properly, and a whole lot more.
+Let’s get into it.

 Best Leg Exercises